MSICCA/obras/README.md

 ### Main code

-GPLv3 or (at your option) any later version.
-See file COPYING for more information.
+CC BY-NC-ND 4.0 | Attribution-NonCommercial-NoDerivatives 4.0 International.
+See file LICENCE.md for more information.

 ### Documentation